 Yemen can use the Saudi help.
 The government lacks both the funds and the public support to wage a violent campaign in the north and so far, it has been unable to break the deadlock.

 It remains to be seen to what extent foreign countries, Saudi Arabia foremost among them but possibly the United States also, are willing to emerge themselves in the trenches to win this battle for Yemen.
-With the support of US intelligence and special forces, the war could easily be decided in Yemen’s favor but Washington risks upsetting Iran and Islamic fundamentalists worldwide which, considering the US presence in Afghanistan and Iraq, is not a welcome prospect right now.
+With the support of American intelligence and special forces, the war could easily be decided in Yemen’s favor but Washington risks upsetting Iran and Islamic fundamentalists worldwide which, considering the American presence in Afghanistan and Iraq, is not a welcome prospect right now.